bd3young/TeamLeadApp/README.md

 #### How To Put An Officer On Extra Hours

 Find the Officer to put on extra hours and swipe left on the officers banner.
 Tap the EHS option, select which shift and select how many breaks the Officer will be recieveing.
-The Officer will not be in the selected shifts rotation sheet.
+The Officer will now be in the selected shifts page.

 ### Positions Page